GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.45
+- Feature: Issue week-long bearer tokens on login responses, expose a `/gn/v1/me` profile endpoint, and add a `/gn/v1/log` ingestor for mobile diagnostics.

 ### 0.3.44
 - Feature: Add a Download Log button that exports the complete Activity Log to a timestamped text file for offline auditing.